Did you hear from the news that Canada is on the top list as the Best Places to live in the world? WOW! Isn’t it amazing?

 Health care system

 FREE…FREE…FREE.
+If you’re debating between moving to the US or Canada, Canada definitely wins the healthcare comparison.
+In the US, it’s a privatised system where people either have to pay for insurance themselves or hope that healthcare is provided for them by their employer — click here to find out more about this.
+You don’t have that issue in Canada.
 You don’t need to worry much when you’re sick, be it a cold or cough or any medical issues.
 (We are talking about medical coverage by the government) but of course, being sick is not good and frustrating.
 One of the frustrating part is, you need to wait longer for the doctor to see or to your appointment date, it depends on what ailment you have.
 There are a lot of walk in clinics, consultation is free, just show your Health card, in our case Manitoba Health card.
 Though you need to pay for the medications, as a starter, you can also have a free sample from the doctor (as selling of samples are prohibited).
 Whereas in Philippines, samples are being sold in the clinics or even from the small drugstores.
 Private insurance here is very common, and it covers almost everything for the family, medical, dental, vision and prescription medications.
 So if the provincial plan does not cover a certain amount, a second level of coverage will kick in, that is your private insurance.

 Free Education program and quality